jalishchauhan07/jalishchauhan07/README.md

 # 🚀 About Me

 💻 Full Stack Developer with expertise in Next.js, Postgresql, Node.js and Express.js
-🛠️ Currently working at Dicot Innovation, Ahmedabad
-🎓 B.Tech in Computer Science from Navrachana University 🌟 Specialized in building RESTful APIs and integrating third-party services
+🛠️ Currently working at Digilize Solutions, Ahmedabad 🎓 B.Tech in Computer Science from Navrachana University 🌟 Specialized in building RESTful APIs and integrating third-party services